SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/daily-volume/quickstart.md

 ## Step 4: Obtain the ETag value to identify Collector

-To assign a Collector to a budget you'll need to make a PUT request with the [Collector Management API](/docs/api/collector-management).
+To assign a Collector to a budget, you'll need to make a PUT request with the [Collector Management API](/docs/api/collector-management).
 This request requires an "ETag" header value for verification.
 To get this value use a GET request for the Collector you want to assign and the response will have the value, like `< ETag: "a2c82c407ea4ae70ac4f6425b50942a1"`.
 You did this in step 2.

 :::note
 Customize `<accessid:accesskey>`, `<your deployment>`, and collector ID like `150905330`.